-Stage 1 - assessment stage
+Stage 1 - assessment

-We will assess your proposed work to ensure it meets Building Code of Australia (BCA), local or state planning requirements for complying development.
+We will assess your proposal to ensure it meets Building Code of Australia (BCA), local or state planning requirements for complying development.
 We will also check for any existing restrictions applicable to the site.
 If some minor amendments are required in order to meet complying development standards, we may be able to provide you with advice and possible solutions.

 Stage 2 - complying development certificate